Docs

 scan

-Flag components and functions missing IDs or logging — coverage gaps.
+Flag components and functions missing IDs or logging, your coverage gaps.

 fix-context